 HENRY BRAMBLE HITS FESTIVALS IN 2021

-It's bewildering to think that after nearly a decade, this wonderful short film is finally finished and is starting its festival run later this year.
+It's bewildering to think that after nearly a decade, this wonderful short film is finally finished and doing the festival circuit.
 If there was one good thing about having a Lockdown, it was that I was able to find the time to learn the necessary skills to complete the previously thwarted visual effects for this film myself.
-I hope it is a fitting tribute to talents of our wonderful Archie Lyndhurst.
+I hope it is a fitting tribute to talents of the wonderful Archie Lyndhurst.

 FILMMAKING PLAN - POST-COVID!

 Setting up Digi-Del (my corporate arm) in 2017 has proved to be a great way to earn a living AND to build up a professional guerrilla filmmaking kit, However, it's also taken up most of my spare time and after a year of restrictions due to Covid-19, I have to really pull my finger out and get that second guerrilla short film under my belt, so any interested producers or DOP's please do get in touch!MORE